dicethrow/pandown/doc/installation.md

 		- install as miktex from this [download link](https://miktex.org/download)
 		- When it asks 'install missing packages on the fly' click 'yes'.

+...

+had to run this on windows for the first time, as it's slow and the 'run_cmd' does not print realtime output, and stops due to the the 15sec limit, although it took about 2min on my vm

+`pdflatex --shell-escape -halt-on-error --output-directory doc/output_pdf doc/output_pdf/generated_intermediate_files/result.latex`

+Then it printed `you must have pygmentize installed to use this package'. so ran 'pip install pygments'

 ## Procedure to link to git remotes, for common workflows